r-tmap/tmap/README.md

 install_github("mtennekes/tmap", subdir = "pkg")
 ```

-See [NEWS](https://github.com/mtennekes/tmap/blob/master/pkg/NEWS) for the latest features and improvements.
+See [NEWS](https://github.com/mtennekes/tmap/blob/master/pkg/NEWS) for the latest features and improvements and the [issue list](https://github.com/mtennekes/tmap/issues) for discussions of enhancements and bugs.

 Do you want to help with the development of the package?
 Please let me know!
-I could use some help with the following issues:

-* Interactive small multiples (i.e. small multiples in view mode)
-* Flow map
-* Finally, any feedback, requests, tips, or bug reports are welcome!
+Any feedback, requests, tips, or bug reports are welcome!

 Usage